Energy drinks are no slouch when it comes to convenience, with the channel seeing value sales jump 14.7% to hit £757m (IRI).

 This however creates a minefield for independent retailers.
 Given there is no age-restriction on the sale of energy drinks, the onus falls on the retailer to make a decision on whether or not to sell them to those under the age of 16.
 Major multiples have restrictions in place but they also have the resources to have security should a situation get out of hand.

-With one retailer at the recent Responsible Retailing Week Roundtable claiming that primary school children were coming in to ask for them, there’s obviously a pressure on convenience store owners to have a policy in place to ensure that they are doing what is responsible for their customers and community, it can be tough to balance the demands of shoppers and doing the right thing.
+With pressure on convenience store owners to have a policy in place to ensure that they are doing what is responsible for their customers and community, it can be tough to balance the demands of shoppers and doing the right thing.

 The Association of Convenience Stores (ACS) has published a guide on the sub-category to help retailers manage the situation.
 Based on retailer suggestions, it put forwards potential policies when it comes to energy drinks sales.